 The story begins in america in 1942 when the division was re-activated and the units were formed and given training before they sailed west to fight.
 Ours to hold it high was initially published in 1947 and Max Myers, the main editor, passed away in 2011.

-B-29 Superfortress Annotated: The Plane that Won the WarThe War Vault #ad - B-29 Superfortress Annotated: The Plane that Won the War #ad - Author gene gurney takes the reader from the superplane’s inception, test flights and production to its combat deployments and its ultimate purpose of dropping the atomic bombs on Hiroshima and Nagasaki.
+B-29 Superfortress Annotated: The Plane that Won the WarThe War Vault #ad - Author gene gurney takes the reader from the superplane’s inception, test flights and production to its combat deployments and its ultimate purpose of dropping the atomic bombs on Hiroshima and Nagasaki.
 B-29 superfortress: the plane that won the War is the definitive account of the crucial role played by the B-29 bomber during World War II.

 The Navy's Air War Annotated: A Mission CompletedThe War Vault #ad - The navy's air war is the definitive account of the critical role the US Navy's aircraft played in World War 2.
 Interwoven within these aerial combat narratives is background information on technological innovations, training programs, production methods, and the important players involved.
 This new edition of the navy's Air War: A Mission Completed includes annotations and photographs from World War 2.